Cryptocurrency alerts V Telegram

 | Abnormal volume | SOL volume +500% of average | A sudden surge in trading activity—the entry of a major participant, a reaction to news, or the beginning of manipulation |

-| Breakout of the price level | BTC Crosses $100,000 | Psychological and technical levels: no need to monitor the chart, the bot will tell you when the price reaches your level |
+| Breakout of the price level | BTC crossed $100,000 | Psychological and technical levels: no need to monitor the chart, the bot will tell you when the price reaches your level |

-| Changing the Long/Short Ratio | L/S BTC < 0.8 | Sharp skew in positioning: When shorts dominate en masse, it's a contrarian bullish signal. |
+| Changing the Long/Short Ratio | L/S BTC< 0.8 | Sharp skew in positioning: When shorts dominate en masse, it's a contrarian bullish signal. |

 | Change in funding | DOGE Funding from -0.01% to +0.08% | Rapid change in funding direction: the market switches from bearish to bullish in one calculation period |

-| Cascade of liquidations | Liquidations > $10M in 5 minutes | Massive liquidation of leveraged positions.
-During the FTX cascade in November 2022, BTC liquidations reached $100 million per minute. |
+| Cascade of liquidations | Liquidations > $10M in 5 minutes | Massive takeout of leveraged positions.
+During a cascade.
+FTX liquidation in November 2022 BTC reached $100M per minute |

 Short squeeze: BTC October 2023

-In mid-October 2023, BTC funding on Binance dropped to -0.04% and persisted for two days.
-Open interest was growing, with short sellers aggressively entering.
-A trader with an alert saying "BTC funding below -0.03%" received a notification in the first hours of the anomaly's growth.
+In mid-October 2023, funding BTC on Binance dropped to -0.04% and held for two days.
+Open interest was growing, with short sellers entering aggressively.
+A trader with an alertBTC "funding below -0.03%" received a notification in the first hours of the anomaly's growth.

-Abnormal growth of OI with sideways movement
+Abnormal growth OI with a sideways movement

-ETH has been trading in the $3,200–$3,300 range for a week now, with volume falling—a dull market.
-But the "OI +15% in 10 minutes" alert goes off at 2 AM.
-Someone is taking a large leveraged position without moving the price—classic behavior of an institutional investor or a whale strategy.
+ETH It's been trading in the $3,200-$3,300 range for a week now, with volume falling—it's a boring market.
+But the alertOI "+15% in 10 minutes" triggers at 2 a.m.
+Someone takes on a large leveraged position without moving the price—classic behavior of an institutional investor or a whale strategy.

 This situation is like a compressed spring.
 The direction is harder to predict, but the very fact of the anomaly suggests a breakout from the range will happen soon, and it will be sharp.
 Simply place pending orders above and below the range.